TraekWells/personal-site/content/blog/practical-advice-for-non-designers-part-one.md

 It wasn’t until later in my career that I realized I was setting myself up for failure by not establishing a strong foundation.

-<note> 📝 Note: If you’re designing a side project for yourself, it might be ok to skip straight to the visuals.
+<note>Note: If you’re designing a side project for yourself, it might be ok to skip straight to the visuals.
 But for serious design projects that will potentially have a lot of users or if the design is for a client, set the project up for success by establishing a strong foundation by focusing on the user experience first.
 Make it beautiful afterwards.</note>

 Here are the key areas I recommend you focus on **before** getting into the finer, visual details such as color, imagery, animations, which framework you’re going to use, and why it’s going to be React.
 (Kidding, I love react).